graphbrain/graphbrain/docs/source/install.rst

 Install
 =======

-For now, these instructions are just for macOS.
-Installing on Linux should be quite similar.
+For now, these instructions are just for macOS and Linux.
 Everything is done on the terminal.
+It should be possible to install GraphBrain on a Windows machine.
+If you are a Windows user and would like to help, don't hesitate to contact us.

 Prerequisites (macOS)
 =====================